Artificial intelligence in information retrieval

 AI in databases and information retrieval

 Many separate AI applications can already search for real sources on which they base their answers.
-The search can target the open web or specifically only openly published scientific articles, like the Elicit application.
+The search can target the open web or specifically only openly published scientific articles, for example.

 Read more about the topic on the library’s homepage: AI in information retrieval.
 The page provides more details on which applications and how to use them in information retrieval.